Wheel tractor-scraper: History

 R.G LeTourneau conceived the idea of the self-propelled motor scraper while recovering from a near-fatal auto accident.
 He was an earth moving contractor dealer in bulldozer accessories and envisaged a pulled trailer that could excavate and pick up earth as it moved.
 He approached bulldozer manufacturer Caterpillar in the mid-1930s with his idea, but it was turned down, so he founded his own company.
 The first Tournapull, called the Model A, was rolled out of his factory and into trials in 1937.
 This concept was further developed by LeTourneau Westinghouse Company.
 Most current scrapers have two axles, although historically tri-axle configurations were dominant.

 Design

-The scraper is a large piece of equipment which is used in mining, construction, agriculture and other earthmoving applications.
-The rear part has a vertically moveable hopper (also known as the bowl) with a sharp horizontal front edge.
+The wheel tractor-scraper is a large piece of wheeled equipment which is used in mining, construction, agriculture and other earthmoving applications.
+The front (tractor) portion is articulated to allow a relatively small turning radius.
+The rear (scraper) portion has a vertically moveable hopper (also known as the bowl) with a sharp horizontal front edge.
 The hopper can be hydraulically lowered and raised.
 When the hopper is lowered, the front edge cuts into the soil or clay like a plane and fills the hopper.
-When the hopper is full (8 to 34 m3 heaped, depending on type) it is raised, and closed with a vertical blade (known as the apron).
-The scraper can transport its load to the fill area where the blade is raised, the back panel of the hopper, or the ejector, is hydraulically pushed forward and the load tumbles out.
-Then the empty scraper returns to the cut site and repeats the cycle.
+When the hopper is full (8 to 56 m3 heaped, depending on type) it is raised, and closed with a vertical blade (known as the apron).
+The scraper can transport its load to the fill area where the blade is raised, the back panel of the hopper, or the ejector, is hydraulically pushed forward and the load tumbles out under the bowl while the machine is moving.
+Then the empty machine returns to the cut site and repeats the cycle.
+Suspension between the tractor and scraper ends typically uses a hydraulic cushion hitch design which can accommodate large load changes between empty and loaded.